 - Medications taken regularly

 - Name and phone number of physician

 - Oneida Medical Jewelry

-- Nearing 50 years of dedicated service to their customers, Oneida’s quality products are known nationwide for their heavy duty and durability under rugged conditions with deep and extensive engraving that lasts for years and years.
+- With more than fifty years of dedicated service to their customers, Oneida’s quality products are known nationwide for their durability under rugged conditions, with deep and extensive engraving that lasts for years and years.
 Their reasonably priced, diverse line includes attractive bracelets, necklaces, dogtags, charms, shoe tags, sports bands, beaded bracelets, and more.
 No annual fees.
 Complete details…

 photo by Umut Karaman Çelikel